cloudposse/docs/content/kubernetes-platform-services/artifact-storage/chartmuseum.md

 ```
 {{% /dialog %}}

-These are some of the environment variables you may want to configure:
+These are the environment variables you will need to set to configure `chartmuseum`:

 * `CHARTMUSEUM_BASIC_AUTH_USER` - HTTP basic authenticate username
 * `CHARTMUSEUM_BASIC_AUTH_PASS` - HTTP basic authenticate password